MirandaNet Core Team

 MirandaNet Founder and Director of Innovation

 Christina has won 5 international awards for her contribution to education innovation and community of practice development.
-She is the Chair of Trustees of World Ecitizens charity established by the MirandaNet Fellows in 2002 after the events of 9/11 in New York.
+She is also the Chair of Trustees of World Ecitizens charity established by the MirandaNet Fellows in 2002 after the events of 9/11 in New York.
 This charity provides a web space where learners across the world can publish for an international audience.
 A more detailed professional profile is here.

 Dr Sarah Younie